Convoy PQ 15: Action

 Deteriorating weather on 4 May prevented further attacks, an Arctic gale quickly turning into a snowstorm.
 PQ 15 arrived at the Kola Inlet at 21:00 on 5 May with no further losses.

 Aftermath

 Botavon and Cape Corso had been sunk by torpedo bombers; Jutland was damaged by torpedo bombers and later sunk by U-251.
 Of the escorting warships, the submarine Jastrzab and destroyer Punjabi had been sunk and the battleship King George V had been damaged.
 However, 22 fully laden merchant ships had arrived safely in Murmansk, the largest Allied convoy yet to arrive in the Soviet Union.
 The convoy was regarded by the Allies as a success, although it gave them a taste of the difficulties to come on the Arctic convoy run.

-Ships in the convoy

-The following information is from the Arnold Hague Convoy Database.